repinek/fallguys-frida-modmenu/README.md

 **A:** No. This project uses Frida 16.7.19, whick is not support 16 Android

 **Q:** Why frida 16.7.19 is used instead 17.1.4 with Android 16 support?
-**A:** Frida-gadget 17+ currently has a issue with outdated packages using bridges (like frida-java-menu in this project) in script mode.
+**A:** Since frida-java-menu builded on 16.7.19, It can't be loaded on 17+.
+Current thread is not attached to the Java VM; please move this code inside a Java.perform() callback
-- Frida 17 works in listen mode, but not in the script for some reason.
+- Frida 17 works in listen mode, but not in the script, because java already loaded (?)

 **Q:** Are emulators supported?
 **A:** No. Emulators are not supported because they cannot handle the Java required for the menu.